 Emerging political ideas and economic models, like basic income.

-Values: note from the founder
+Values: A note from the founder

 Hearing feedback gets harder as the audience gets bigger.
 I know that from experience.
 Right now, our audience — The New Modality community — is nascent and I’m closely in touch with most of it.
 In the future, I won’t be able to stay so closely in touch with the community's extremities.
 Yet I want to stay aware, and more importantly, to stay accountable.
 I want to both hold and to deserve the trust of our community.

 There are various methods that publications use for this — advisors, editorial boards, Codes of Conduct for events, and the like.
 Even social media accounts can help with accountability, though that’s hard to manage at scale.
-We’ll use those strategies (our Catalyst group is similar to an editorial board, for example), and we will also tell you everything you never wanted to know about how we structure our stuff, in our desire to be transparent!
+We’ll use those strategies (our Catalyst group is similar to an editorial board, for example), and we will also strive to tell you everything you never wanted to know about how we structure our stuff, in our desire to be transparent!

 Realistically, however, this all boils down to continuous listening coupled with an ongoing commitment to humility, plus people trusting us enough to tell us what they think.
 I hope to deserve your trust, so you will help keep us accountable for values like: